jeremylee34/DREAMS-UNSW/assumptions.md

 For channels.py:
 - Assume that channels_create_v1 will produce an InputError when no channel name is given
 - Assume that is_public will always be True or False

+For admin.py:
+- Assume that either InputError will be raised when Input isn't valid
+- Assume that either AccessError will be raised when user doesn't have permission

+For other.py
+- Assume that either InputError will be raised when Input isn't valid
+- Assume that either AccessError will be raised when user doesn't have permission
+- Assume that given query_str is always string